euclidity/vscode-cucumber/README.md

 # Cucumber
-Installs syntax and snippets for working with [Cucumber](http://www.cukes.info) features and the Gherkin language.
-The snippets cover are for Gherkin PlainText and Ruby step definitions.
+Installs syntax and snippets for [Cucumber](http://www.cukes.info) features and the Gherkin language.

 ## How to use

-Open source files with the `.feature` extension will automatically have syntax colouring applied.
-Otherwise select the `Gherkin` option from the Language Mode menu to apply it.
+Source files with the `.feature` extension will automatically have syntax colouring applied.
+Otherwise select the `Gherkin` option from the Language Mode menu to apply colouring.

-Code snippets can be inserted as with other languages (e.g. Ctrl+Space) and typing a prefix from the following:
+Code snippets can be inserted as with other languages (e.g. Ctrl+Space and typing a prefix).
+The following are included:

  - `fea` - Feature
  - `sc` - Scenario heading